Feline Cholangitis/ Cholangiohepatitis

 Most veterinarians will recommend the following treatments for cats with CCHS:

-The rest of treatment depends on the underlying cause.
+The rest of the treatment depends on the underlying cause.

 Suppurative: there is a good prognosis with prompt treatment, usually needed long-term.